-If you don't need the money to live off of and decide to invest your Social Security payment, it opens up some possibilities.
-If you earn 6% per year on the money, you will accumulate more than if you start collecting at 70 until you reach 95.
+If you don't need the money to live from and decide to invest your Social Security payment, it opens up some possibilities.
+If you start collecting Social Security at age 62 and invest it at an average return of 6% per year, you will accumulate more money than if you wait to start collecting Social Security at 70, unless you live into your mid-90's.
 If you die before needing the money, you can bequeath it to your heirs.
-With a 7% return, you will have more money by starting at age 62 until you reach 100 years old.
+With an average 7% return, your breakeven point is over 100 years old.

 Time in the market is more important than timing the market.

 You can compare the impact of investing your monthly Social Security benefit at different starting ages using the tool below.
 This tool assumes you have a $1,000 monthly benefit at full retirement age of 67.
 To get a personalized estimate of your total benefit you will need your estimated Social Security benefit available from my Social Security on ssa.gov.
 Your personalized estimate is not required to compare the impact of different starting ages for collecting Social Security.
 When you enter your birth year, your life expectancy is calculated based on Appendix B - Table I found in IRS Publication 590.
 You can adjust your life expectancy using the slider.
 Calculations can take into account taxes based on the 2021 tax table, and it doesn't drastically change the results.
 Calculations do not include cost of living adjustments (COLA) or consider spousal benefits.
 If you would like to consider these scenarios as part of your claiming strategy, see Open Social Security for help.